Vivre sa vie: Plot

 Nana Kleinfrankenheim, a beautiful 22-year-old Parisian, leaves her husband Paul and her infant son, hoping to become an actress.
 The couple meet in a café and play pinball one last time before deciding to end their marriage.
 Now working in a record store, Nana struggles to earn enough money on her own.
 She tries to borrow 2,000 francs from several co-workers, but they all refuse.
-To make matters worse, Nana's landlady throws her out of her apartment until she can pay rent.
+To make matters worse, Nana's landlady throws her out of her apartment for not paying rent.

 The next day, Nana meets with Paul, who gives her pictures of her son to keep for herself.
 Paul invites her to dinner, but Nana declines and explains she is seeing a film with another man.
 They watch The Passion of Joan of Arc, moving Nana to tears.
 After the film, Nana ditches her date to meet with a man who promised he would take photos to promote her acting career.
 When asked to undress for the photos, Nana reluctantly complies.

 Nana is questioned in a police station for trying to steal 1,000 francs from a woman on the street, who dropped the money in front of her.
 Nana returned the money out of guilt, but the woman still pressed charges.
 Walking down a street, Nana notices a female prostitute.
 A man asks Nana if he can join her, assuming she is also a prostitute; she agrees and they go to a hotel room.
 Nana asks him for 4,000 francs.
 He gives her 5,000 and says she can keep the change.
 Nana is visibly uncomfortable as he attempts to kiss her on the lips.

 Nana runs into a friend, Yvette, and they go for lunch at a diner.
-Yvette reveals that she became a prostitute after her husband abandoned her and her children, as it was the easiest way to make money without him.
+Yvette reveals that she became a prostitute after her husband abandoned her and her son, as it was the easiest way to make money without him.
 Yvette introduces Nana to her pimp, Raoul, who is also at the diner.
 Nana impresses Raoul and the three play pinball when, suddenly, a police shootout ensues outside.
 A bloodied man who has been shot runs inside, prompting Nana to flee the diner.